-Key Ideas and Details 1.
-Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+Key Ideas and Details

-- 2. Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ide - 3.
-Analyze how and why individuals, events, and as develop and interact over the course of a text
+- 1. Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or ing to support conclusions drawn from the text - 2.
+Determine central ideas or themes of a text and analyze their development; summarize the key orting details and ideas. - Analyze how and why individuals, events, and ideas develop and interact over the course of